-This was almost 40 years ago.
+This was 50 years ago.
 The phrase “child abuse” was not in normal usage.
 Children were considered by most people to belong to their parents, and parents were allowed to do whatever they did to those children without much interference by relatives, neighbors or the law.
 Intervention by strangers on a bus would not have been expected.
 Still, sitting there on that bus after the woman and the little girl had gone, I was horrified.

-That little girl would never have the advantages I had been given.
+This little girl would never have the advantages I had been given.
 I was my mother’s precious little girl, cared for and valued; this child’s mother was hopeless.
 I had gone to bed each night in my own bed with clean sheets and a bedtime story; this child lived a nightmare and fell asleep in pain.
 I had been healthy and well fed; this child might not get enough nutrition even to support normal brain development.
-What kind of future would that little girl have?
+What kind of future would this little girl have?
 Would she ever have the chance to be happy?

 Had I really thought “I deserve more?”
 What a dreadful notion, that I deserved more than this little girl because life had been easier for me.
 No!
 If anything, this little girl deserved more than I because she had so little and I had so much.

 That day, I learned the difference between being privileged and feeling superior.

 Since that day, I have often felt more fortunate when I’ve encountered someone without much capacity for learning.
 I am proud to say, however, that I have never again, not once, considered myself to be better than anyone.

 I am profoundly grateful to that little girl on the bus.